oslabs-beta/tkyo-drift/tkyo-drift/README.md

 | `punctuationDensity`| Ratio of punctuation to characters (captures tone/stylistics) |
 | `uppercaseRatio`     | Ratio of uppercase letters (detects emphasis or acronyms)     |

+TODO: In order to run the python hook, they need to spawn a child process to send in our training data.
+Tell the people

 # AI Temporal Knowledge Yield Output Drift Tracker (TKYO Drift)